TiCaLiBrO/Trillia/root/learning/tutorials/trillia/variables/sepalinfo.md

 In this chapter, you'll learn about variables.
 Variables are the primary way to store data, so they're very important.

-> [!CAUTION]
-> This page is currently under rework.
-> Use this resource at your own risk.

 ## Lesson 1
 [/undefined variables](https://github.com/TiCaLiBrO/Trillia/blob/main/root/learning/tutorials/trillia/variables/undefined%20variables/sepalinfo.md)